§ 2001. | § 2002. | § 2003. | § 2004.

 (5) Readmission rates for specified diagnoses and treatments; and

 (6) Rate of incidence for selected diagnoses and procedures.
-(67 Del.
-Laws, c.
-143, § 1; 69 Del.
-Laws, c.
-347, § 1.)

 § 2004.
 Reporting requirements.

 (a) The Delaware uniform claims and billing data set (UB-82 or successor form) shall be completed for all hospital inpatient discharges and shall be submitted by all hospitals to the state agency according to a schedule established pursuant to subsection (d) of this section.
-All 3rd-party payers shall be required to accept this uniform claims and billing form.
+All third-party payers shall be required to accept this uniform claims and billing form.
 The state agency shall recognize the capabilities of each hospital in specifying the medium or mediums to be used in submitting data (hard copy, data tape or other appropriate electronic media).

-(b) The Delaware uniform claims and billing data set (UB-82 or successor form) shall be completed for all nursing home inpatient discharges beginning not sooner than June 30, l995, and shall be submitted by all nursing homes to the state agency according to a schedule established pursuant to subsection (d) of this section.
-All 3rd-party payers shall be required to accept the Delaware uniform claims and billing form.
+(b) The Delaware uniform claims and billing data set (UB-82 or successor form) shall be completed for all nursing home inpatient discharges beginning not sooner than June 30, 1995, and shall be submitted by all nursing homes to the state agency according to a schedule established pursuant to subsection (d) of this section.
+All third-party payers shall be required to accept the Delaware uniform claims and billing form.
 Prior to this time, nursing homes shall continue to submit data in a medium and format as agreed to by the state agency and the Delaware Health Care Facilities Association.

 (c) The state agency shall assure that any report of data specific to hospitals or nursing homes presents data that are reliable, valid and informative.
 Such data shall reflect, as appropriate, factors including, but not limited to, the number of patients, patient severity at admission, age of patients, the actual versus expected number of deaths, average length of stay and case mix.
 The report shall explain each of these adjustments.
 The report also shall include information necessary to adequately represent the operations of the individual hospital or nursing home such as whether or not physician charges are included in the hospital charges, whether or not the hospital maintains medical education programs and the hospital's payer mix.
 The state agency shall consult with the Association of Delaware Hospitals and the Delaware Health Care Facilities Association in identifying the various adjustment factors and information to be included.